NadezhdaTerenteva/mesto/README.md

 - the possibility to edit user's profile and save data;
 - to add/remove new cards;
 - to like favorite places.
+Object-oriented programming approach is applied to JS code.

 Current site is made responsive for mobile and desktop versions, coding based on desktop-first approach.
 Files are structured according **Nested BEM**, that allowes to reuse blocks on other projects.